thomascrha/resume/resume.md

 ### Machine Learning Engineer
 **QBE Australia** – Sydney, NSW (Jun 2022 – Present)
+- Led the migration of 10+ applications from Docker Swarm to Kubernetes using Azure AKS, automating deployment with Terraform and ADO pipelines.
 - Built a web application utilizing large language models (LLMs) to summarize and categorize claims-related calls, enhancing operational efficiency.
+- Worked on multiple projects using Hugging Face, OpenAI, and Argilla to develop NLP models for claims processing and fraud detection.
 - Migrated the employee allocation tool from a legacy system to a modern stack using FastAPI and PostgreSQL.
 - Redesigned and optimized the property triage tool-chain, significantly improving reliability and usability.
-- Implemented a new artifact tagging system to streamline developer operations.
-- Led the migration of 10+ applications from Docker Swarm to Kubernetes using Azure AKS, automating deployment with Terraform and improving scalability.

 ### Senior Engineer
 **Dragonfly Technologies** – Sydney, NSW (Mar 2019 – Jun 2022)
 - Worked on [Rapid for Telstra Purple](https://www.dragonflytechnologies.com/case-studies/telstra-rapid#) a platform for managing and provisioning network infrastructure – primarily integrating the discovery-tool.
 - Designed and developed [fusion](https://www.dragonflytechnologies.com/services/automated-managed-services) a distributed system that increased operational efficiency by managing and monitoring customer network, application, and hardware infrastructure.
-- Architected the **Discovery Tool**, an automation engine for network device inventory, capable of traversing complex network structures.
+- Architected the Discovery Tool, an automation engine for network device inventory, capable of traversing complex network structures.

 ### Full Stack Engineer
 **Appen Australia** – Sydney, NSW (Jan 2018 – Jan 2019)